 Is IVV:ASX ETF a good investment right now?

-The iShares S&P 500 ETF, more commonly known by its ticker $IVV, has seen greatly increased trading volume in 2024, with the ETF making its way to the top of Stake’s most traded Australian shares list for March 2024. $IVV holds the top 500 U.S. stocks, and with the S&P 500 soaring, the ETF has seen an explosion of trading volume in Q1 2024, with a 116% increase in buy orders placed compared to Q1 2023.
+The iShares S&P 500 ETF, more commonly known by its ticker $IVV, has seen greatly increased trading volume over the last 12 months, with the ETF making its way to the top of Stake’s most traded asset list on the ASX for 2024. $IVV holds the top 500 U.S. stocks, and with the S&P 500 soaring, the ETF has seen an explosion of trading volume in 2024, with a 156% increase in buy orders placed compared to 2023.

 Is IVV a good investment for the long term?